Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 1. We recommend that you use [Snowflake Partner Connect](https://docs.snowflake.com/en/user-guide/ecosystem-partner-connect.html) to set up your dbt Cloud account and project.
 Using Partner Connect will allow you to create a complete dbt account with your [Snowflake connection](https://docs.getdbt.com/docs/dbt-cloud/cloud-configuring-dbt-cloud/connecting-your-database#connecting-to-snowflake), [managed repository](https://docs.getdbt.com/docs/dbt-cloud/cloud-configuring-dbt-cloud/cloud-using-a-managed-repository), [environments](https://docs.getdbt.com/docs/guides/managing-environments), and credentials with just a few clicks.

-2. In the Snowflake UI, click on `Admin` in the lefthand sidebar, then `Partner Connect` which located within the `Admin` section. <br>
+2. In the Snowflake UI, click on `Admin` in the lefthand sidebar, then `Partner Connect` which is located within the `Admin` section. <br>

     ![Open Partner Connect](assets/Snowflake_open_partner_connect.png)<br>